decorde18/hsAppv2/What's Next.md

 ## //TODO FIXME !!!

-- DONE PublicPlayerTable - center for media screen
-- DONE PublicPlayer Table - doesn't update when season is changed, mst refresh
-- DONE not showing all players- do we need JVNavy/JVGold?- not all seasons showing up
+- DONE playerTable clean it up (filter, sort)
+- DONE when click on Players, url changes to season =recent, but season selector does not
-- DONE PublicPlayerTable - add option for altNumber
+- DONE seasonselector -
-- DONE on roster for previous seasons, can't becaue uniform gives null

-- take searchparams out of routes and put in context?
-- searchParams not needed for season except for layouts
-- add coach on schedule helper not working (says firstname and last name required)
+- DONE add coach on schedule helper not working (says firstname and last name required)
+- Player INFORMATION pop up modal
+- edit Player pop up modal make functional
+- double check communication table for effectivenss (new view was added on playerTable and communicationtbale that we can see to simplify)
-- on gameEntry and eventEntry - create a function for need Google Sing in.
+- on gameEntry and eventEntry - create a function for need Google Sign in.
 That allows me to work on the forms without being logged

-- seasonselector -
+- switch all Select to new React-Select?
 - validate that no new player is already in system, likewise with parent

-- scheeduleTable - see the todos
+- scheduleTable - see the todos
-- apiPlayers - sort order not working
+- apiPlayers - sort order not working --- redo all
-- usePlayerSeasons -see todos
+- usePlayerSeasons -see todos --- redo all
 - apiGames - updateGames - not only cancelGame but updateGameStatus and takes which status - update calendar
 - redo useSeason, if single season, if no season (use current , if no current, use Recent) - if no season (new program or new school using progam)- or All for all seasons (may still need to separate bevause we may need to have access to all seasons as well as the current season in Mutations) - add the auto season select on public pages, homepage, seasonSelector

+- PlayerTable, clean it up

 ## //TODO FIXME !!

+- playerRow playerSeasonRow
 - refactor public/private pages with layout - lets make sure all is the way it should be
 - playerseason row - get JV, V from season settings -sidebar hihlighted when clicked